Wu Sangui: Revolt against the Qing

 At the end of 1662, Guizhou province came under the jurisdiction of Wu.
-Meanwhile, Wu's son, Wu Yingxiong (Wu Shifan's father), married Princess Jianning, the 14th daughter of the Kangxi Emperor's grandfather Hong Taiji.
-She was Fulin's (the Shunzhi Emperor's) sister.
+Meanwhile, Wu's son, Wu Yingxiong (Wu Shifan's father), married Princess Jianning, the 14th daughter of Hong Taiji and Kangxi's aunt.

 The Qing imperial court did not trust Wu, but he was still able to rule Yunnan with little or no interference.
 This was because the Manchus, an ethnic minority, needed time after their prolonged conquest to figure out how to impose the rule of a dynasty of a tiny minority on the vast Han-Chinese society.
 As a semi-independent ruler in the distant southwest, Wu was seen as an asset to the Qing court.
 For much of his rule, he received massive annual subsidies from the central government.
 This money, as well as the long period of stability, was spent by Wu in building his army, in preparation for an eventual clash with the Qing dynasty.

 Wu in Yunnan, along with Shang Kexi in Guangdong and Geng Jingzhong in Fujian—the three great Han military allies of the Manchus, who had pursued the rebels and the Southern Ming pretenders—became a financial burden on the central government.
 Their virtually autonomous control of large areas threatened the stability of the Qing dynasty.
 The Kangxi Emperor decided to make Wu and two other princes who had been rewarded with large fiefs in southern and western China move from their lands to resettle in Manchuria.
 In 1673, Shang Kexi requested permission to retire and return to his homeland in the north, and the Kangxi Emperor granted the request at once.
 Forced into an awkward situation, Wu and Geng Jingzhong requested the same shortly afterwards.
 The Kangxi Emperor granted their requests and decided to dissolve the three vassal states, overriding all objections.